this keyword in Java

 FAQs

-Can the this keyword be used outside of a class in Java?
+Can this be used in a constructor?

 Sharing Is Caring: